tpoisot/DataSharingPaper/DataSharing-MS.md

 - End the rule of Excel: JSON schemes or XML to represent context-rich data
 - FigShare and other projects: data can have a DOI and be cited/shared
 - Local databases but linked globally: APIs and programmatic access
+- Apply appropriate Creative Commons licenses or waivers to digitally available research data to remove legal barriers to re-use and prevent legal ambiguity over what type of re-use is allowed by the authors.
+We echo [@Hrynaszkiewicz2012] that the CCO waiver is best for factual non-copyrightable data (e.g. measurements) and that the Creative Commons Attribution license (CC BY) is best for copyrightable data such as photographs.
+Both these licenses are in accordance with the Panton Principles (http://pantonprinciples.org/) for open data in science.
+See [@Hagedorn2011] for further details, including an explanation of the pitfalls of more restrictive Creative Commons licenses.

 # How it should be encouraged